Grief circles and Guided Death Meditations

-Grief Circles
+Grief circles

 Grief circles are gentle, facilitated group spaces offered both online and in person, where grief can be shared, witnessed, and held in community, without pressure to speak, explain, or be anything other than where you are.